ritesh2774/Machine-Learning/README.md

 # Machine-Learning
-This folder contains study material for Linear regression algorithms and how to build a linear model using python.
+This folder contains study material for Machine learning and how to build models using python.